eventespresso/event-espresso-core/readme.txt

 Jenifer - [Jenifer Design](http://jeniferdesign.com/)

-> EventEspresso saves us money, saves our secretary 16-24 hours and looks so professionally done that people ask us how we do it; which we happily tell them, "Event Espresso, and be sure to get the ticketing add-on."
+> Event Espresso saves us money, saves our secretary 16-24 hours and looks so professionally done that people ask us how we do it; which we happily tell them, "Event Espresso, and be sure to get the ticketing add-on."

 David - [House of Prayer](http://hop.org/)